ericdnbn/cnn-image-classifier-melanoma/README.md

  - Using L2 regularization
  - Trying different kernel sizes

-Using convolutional neural networks, the validation accuracy of the models increased along with precision as it related to predicting the benign class.
-However, the validation accuracy reached a ceiling around 68% and the model's precision as it related to predicting the malignant class remained below 50%.
+Using convolutional neural networks, the validation accuracy of the models increased along with precision in predicting the benign class.
+However, the validation accuracy reached a ceiling around 68% and the model's precision in predicting the malignant class remained below 50%.

-In an effor to improve model performance, I began exploring transfer learning.
+In an effort to improve model performance, and particularly precision when predicting the benign and malignant classes, I began exploring transfer learning.
 I used the pre-trained VGG16 model with the 'imagenet' weights as a base, and the same architecture from my best convolutional neural network to construct the fully connected dense layers.
 The following are other adjustments I made as I continued iterating:
  - Increasing the number of dense layers
  - Increasing the number of nodes in the first hidden layer with each additional layer

-Collectively, I iterated through more than ten models, going from a fully connected dense neural network to convolutional neural networks with custom architecture, and finally, to convolutional neural networks with the pre-trained VGG16 model as a base.
+Collectively, I iterated through more than ten models, going from a fully connected dense neural network, to convolutional neural networks with custom architecture, and finally to convolutional neural networks with the pre-trained VGG16 model as a base.
 My final model has the following architecture:

 <p align="center">
   <img src='images/final_model_summary.png' width=560 height=600 />